ws1227/YJSafeKVO/README.md

 <br>

-#### Allodoxaphobia: "Observing", "Subscribing" or "Broadcasting" ???
+#### Allodoxaphobia: "Observing", "Subscribing" or "Posting" ???

-There is not much differences between "Observing" and "Subscribing" because they share the same graph tree.
+There is not much differences between "Observing" and "Posting" because they share the same graph tree.
 The "Observing" is treated as "Omnipotent Pattern" in `YJSafeKVO` because whatever any other patterns can do, "Observing" can do as well.
 Here is an example for a view controller observing network conntection status and make a batch of changes when status is changed.

 ```
 [self observe:PACK(reachability, networkReachabilityStatus) updates:^(MyViewController *self, AFNetworkReachabilityManager *reachability, NSValue *newValue) {